KeepsakeAutomation/Functional-modules-for-Laser-Cutting-Nesting-/README.md

 > ii) After the detection of shapes from an image, the coordinates of the detected shapes are fetched.

 ### __3. Nesting of Shapes:__
 > i) The shapes get automatically nested once we provide the coordinates of the shapes which are entered.
-More about the nesting is available below.
+More about the nesting is available below in the form of a flowchart.
 > ii) Nesting is inspired from the following approaches:
 a) Bottom-Left approach b) DJD Heuristic approach